ShashankMistry/ManageMembers/README.md

 ```
 implementation 'com.journeyapps:zxing-android-embedded:3.4.0'
 ```

+### Auto Backup
-if you build this app on traget device 30 it will not create backup due to new privacy changes by google. so build in on target device as 10.
+if you build this app on traget device 30 it will not create backup due to new privacy changes by google. so build in on target device 29 or below.

 ### Example
 https://www.youtube.com/watch?v=xZDd3jY2Eh4